Why Is Car Insurance So Expensive in New York?

 • Extended hazard period: 6+ months of dangerous driving conditions annually

 Beyond accidents, winter conditions make vehicles more expensive to repair.
-A 14-year-old car driven through New York winters may have weakened components that can't handle normal road impacts that wouldn't affect vehicles from warmer climates.
+A 14-year-old car driven through New York winters has weakened components that can't handle normal road impacts that wouldn't affect vehicles from warmer climates.

-New York faces high risks of hurricanes and winter storms.
-Winter storms create hazardous road conditions from late October to April, while hurricanes increase flooding risks that can lead to total losses.
+New York has high risks of hurricanes and winter storms.
+Winter storms create hazardous road conditions from late October to April, while hurricanes increase flooding risks that lead to total losses.
 These costly events drive insurers to charge higher premiums to offset financial risks.

 car2 icon